Felbeeey/unDEV/README.md

 4. Click or hover over the gear icon and click Edit Script

 5. Paste the contents of the bash script: <a href="https://github.com/Felbeeey/unDEV/blob/main/login-page/70/custom_login.sh">custom_login.sh</a>

-6. Below the shebang (#!/bin/bash) are the variables you need to change for the different themes.

-7. Set the values to what you like, and click Save Changes

-8. To have the script applied at every boot, set the schedule to At Startup of Array
+6. To have the script applied at every boot, set the schedule to At Startup of Array

-9. Now just click Run Script and it will print some text in the window.
+7. Now just click Run Script and it will print some text in the window.

-10. Thats it.. logout and have a look at your new theme :)
+8. Thats it.. logout and have a look at your new theme :)